 It’s like a miniature kingdom (they filmed Gladiator here, among others), small castles and dwellings mish-mashed together, steps and pathways leading you through the place, and when you climb to the top of the highest landing, you’re rewarded with a panoramic view of the sprawling desert below.
 The night sky from this place must be breathtaking.
 Small shops dot the base, where locals hawk their wares and artisans paint with saffron and tea.

 It’s a pleasant hour and a half, as the uber-chatty millennials have boycotted the tour on principle due to the 25-dirham fee (at the equivalent of 2,5€ it really is their loss).
-So it’s me, my new German (pediatrician and fellow solo female traveller/photography buff) friend, the Argentinian future Médecins Sans Frontières provider, and a couple of other stragglers.
+So it’s me, my new German friend (pediatrician and fellow solo female traveller/photography buff), the Argentinian future Médecins Sans Frontières provider, and a couple of other stragglers.
 We’ve got ample space to wander without the conspiratorial giggling and selfie-mania.
 Just hours earlier, I was feeling a tad old as I watched in wonder as one of the Russian girls missed the desert sunrise in favour of getting the perfect selfie angle, and then again in astonishment as she did acrobatics on the back of a camel, selfie stick in hand – I’m not sure if I was more appalled or impressed by that stunt.